mvolkmann/blog/src/lua.md

 Strings are immutable.
 Operations on them create new strings.

 String operations are supported by the `string` standard library which is described later.

 ## Patterns

 A pattern is a string containing magic characters and character classes.
+Patterns are similar to regular expressions, but are bit simpler and not quite as powerful.

-They provide a simpler alternative to regular expressions which are not directly supported in Lua.
+Regular expressions are not directly supported in Lua.
+The reason for this is that

-The code to support patterns is much smaller than the code required to support regular expressions.
+the code to support patterns is much smaller than the code required to support regular expressions.
-This is important since one of the goals of Lua to is to be small.
+Opting out of regular expression support helps achieve the Lua goal of being small.

 Patterns are used in the string library functions `find`, `gmatch`, `gsub`, and `match`.